Head gasket replacement cost

 stack of head gaskets

-Almost every car has a head gasket in its engine, but the cost to replace this crucial component can vary widely, usually because of the amount of labor involved.
-(More on this later.)
 We surveyed mechanics from around the country to get accurate, real-world estimates for how much you can expect to pay when a head gasket goes bad, and the results were higher than we were expecting.
+Including parts and labor costs, individual quotes range from $2,886.50 to $6,047.

 Key insights

-• Costs can vary widely due to the amount of labor required to replace a head gasket in different vehicles.
+Costs vary widely due to the amount of labor required to replace a head gasket in different vehicles.

-• If your powertrain is under warranty, you may be able to avoid a large repair bill.
+If your powertrain is under warranty, you may be able to avoid paying out of pocket for a new head gasket anyway.

 A head gasket sits between your car’s cylinder head and the engine block.
 Its main job is to keep a fluid-tight seal between the block and the cylinder head so that coolant flowing through the coolant passages and oil in the engine block don’t leak into the combustion chambers.
 Without this seal, your engine can’t cool and lubricate itself properly, which may cause even more significant damage down the road.